Photocatalytic conversion of carbon dioxide into basic chemicals

 The basic principle

 Besides the technological part of the work the chemical optimization of diamond as a photocatalyst will be playing a key role.
-The selective functionalization of diamond surfaces with complex organic compounds is anything but simple, especially with respect to the long-term stability when being used in a continuous process as the consortium intends to apply in the micro reactor.
+The selective functionalization of diamond surfaces with complex organic compounds is anything but simple, especially with respect to the long-term stability when being used in a continuous process as intended by the consortium.
 In addition to the reactor technology and the catalytically active surfaces the selection and the adequate mixing of the required wavelengths as well as the arrangement of the LEDs are of vital importance.
 The interaction between the light source and the other system components deserves the greatest attention.
 This is as relevant for the photocatalytic process as for the overall efficiency of the reactor.
-Ultimate goal of the “CarbonCat” project is the development and provision of a demonstration plant which converts CO2 into valuable chemical C1 components, such as methanol, under conditions that are as similar as possible to natural conditions.
+Ultimate goal of the project CarbonCat is the development and provision of a demonstration plant which converts CO2 into valuable chemical C1 components, such as methanol, under conditions that are as similar as possible to natural conditions.

 Our research & development services